Generic Name: nilotinib (nye LOE ti nib)

-You should not use nilotinib if you have low blood levels of potassium or magnesium, or a heart rhythm disorder called Long QT syndrome.
+You should not use nilotinib if you have long QT syndrome, or low blood levels of potassium or magnesium.

 Take nilotinib on an empty stomach.
 Avoid eating anything for at least 2 hours before and 1 hour after you take nilotinib.

 You should not use nilotinib if you are allergic to it, or if you have:

 low blood levels of potassium or magnesium; or